 Leaving Mansfield we travelled west to Lake Eildon, which although constructed decades ago, still has the bare-dirt look of something finished recently and grass has not had time to grow.
 After a quick reconnoitre we continued north 40 ks or so to Euroa, arriving late this winter afternoon which is a pity because it’s the sort of little town that inspires the thought “I must come back one day” and never do.

-With our time are Glenrowan finishing fast, the following day we drove up to Yarrawonga on the border between Victoria and NSW, putting it immediately west of the more famous border-city pairing, Albury Wodonga.
+Finally, we come to the curious bridge.
+The following day we drove up to Yarrawonga on the border between Victoria and NSW, putting it immediately west of the more famous border-city pairing, Albury Wodonga.

 The less well known companion town to Yarrawonga is Mulwala which is on the northern opposite bank of the Murray River in New South Wales and gives its name to the lake which was created when they put a weir across the river in 1939.
 Only 7,000 people live in the area but Yarrawonga is on the tourist trail mainly because of the lake I guess.

 It seems funny now but before the weir was built, the construction of a replacement for the old wooden bridge was started two decades earlier, just before the end of the First World War.
 Under an agreement between the two state governments, two construction teams got right to work and they worked diligently too, however, nearing completion they discovered a small problem.
-It didn’t meet in the middle.
 It seems there was some confusion about how much water was going to be under the bridge and amazing as it is, they began construction at different levels.
+As if that were not bad enough, the ends were not pointing towards each other and one could be forgiven for thinking this small detail should have been apparent to even the most casual obsever.

-As if having a bend is not enough, the bridge still has its embarrassing dip to this day.
+The bridge still has its embarrassing dip and bend to this day.

 Just as the Second World War started, they built the weir which created the lake and formed a second crossing.
-Fortunately there was no need for a bend and a dip to drive across it.
+Boringly straight.
 I understand there is some talk of creating a new bridge.
-My guess is they will double check the levels.
+My guess is they will double check the levels this time.

 On the following Thursday we made out last sightseeing trip from Glenrowan, up to Corowa to visit our new friends, meeting Ian and Derris at their ’Golfers Retreat’ motel for a coffee.
 This is a real surprise packet, a very small private motel that you really do need a map to find.
 Apparently the clientele are mainly those involved in, yes you guessed it golf at the nearby course, but also a swag of glider pilots who stay for several months each year during the season and subsequent competition.
 Who would have guessed that?